 The Esherick-Ye Family Foundation is pleased to announce the results of its 2021 competition for small grants of up to $5,000 to support projects in modern Chinese economic, social, and political history or archaeology.
-Due to the global pandemic, many recipients were forced to defer their grants.
-Those who were able to accept their awards in 2021 are listed below.
+Though many recipients were forced to defer their research trips, this page lists all who were offered awards in 2021.
 Congratulations to all recipients.

 WANG Zichan.
 PhD candidate, UCLA.
 “Diversification and Centralization: Understanding the Longshan-Erlitou Transformation in Northern China from an Archaeobotanical Perspective with Taosi (2300-1800 BCE) as a Case Study.”

 Sylvia Fan WU.
 PhD candidate, University of Chicago.
 “Mosques of Elsewhere: Tale and Survival of Muslim Monuments in Medieval Coastal China.”

 ZHANG Yueran.
 PhD candidate, University of California, Berkeley.
 “Democratizing Socialism?
 Policymaking and the Rise and Fall of Workplace Democracy in China’s Early Post-Mao Period.”